A Makers' Dinner: a blissful time for those in love with wine.

 Meticulously Crafted Pairings: Kitchen Work Centered Around Wine

-"Today's dishes have been developed with the wines of Kisvin Winery as the star attraction."
+"Today's dishes have been developed with the wines of Kisvin Winery as the star."

-The Koshu Reserve 2022 was paired with a wild vegetable torta.
-This dish, featuring the bitterness of sansai (mountain vegetables) like udo and fukinoto, enriched with plenty of Taleggio and Parmigiano, was designed to harmonize the wine's barrel notes with the pastry's aroma.
-"Initially, I considered something like a salad," Kamata recalled, "but given the barrel notes in the wine, the idea evolved towards baking and frying the dough."
+A torta made with wild mountain vegetables was paired with Koshu Reserve 2022.
+The dish, featuring the bitterness of sansho and fukinoto, was enriched with plenty of Taleggio and Parmigiano, designed to harmonize the wine's barrel notes with the crust's aroma.
+"Initially, I considered something like a salad, but since the wine had barrel notes, the idea evolved into baking and frying the dough," Kamata recalled.

-The 2022 vintages of Chardonnay and Chardonnay Reserve were served with scampi tonnarelli.
-Partway through the meal, a gelatinous capsule was to be broken, releasing a rich shrimp bisque sauce to coat the pasta.
-This ingenious design offered a "dual flavor transformation" within a single dish, starting with the simple umami that echoed the standard Chardonnay and evolving into a depth that matched the structure of the Reserve—a truly exquisite creation.
+Chardonnay and Chardonnay Reserve from the 2022 vintage were paired with tonnarelli pasta with scampi.
+Partway through the meal, a gelatinous capsule was to be broken, releasing a rich bisque sauce to coat the pasta.
+The design offered a "two-stage flavor transformation" in a single dish, from the simple umami complementing the standard Chardonnay to the depth that stands up to the structure of the Reserve—a truly exquisite creation.

-The beef fillet baked in potato crust was served with a tableside découpure (carving).
-The fillet, wrapped in spinach, was encased in sliced potatoes and cooked carefully to an internal temperature of 55 degrees Celsius.
-"I practiced this dish about 30 times to get it right," said Kamata, underscoring the dish's perfection.
+The potato-wrapped beef fillet was served with a tableside découpure (carving).
+The fillet, wrapped in spinach, was encased in sliced potatoes and carefully cooked to an internal temperature of 55 degrees Celsius.
+"I practiced this about 30 times to get it right," said Kamata, underscoring the dish's perfection.

 The pairings were designed by sommelier Fumihiko Kamo.
-Kamo, who served as head sommelier for five years at the three-Michelin-starred "Lucas Carton" in Paris and received the Chevalier de l'Ordre du Mérite Agricole, had long discussed with Saito the desire to "collaborate on an event."
+Kamo, who served as head sommelier for five years at the three-Michelin-starred "Lucas Carton" in Paris and received the Chevalier de l'Ordre du Mérite Agricole from France, had long discussed with Saito their desire to "host an event together."
 When Saito learned that sparkling wine would be paired with the dessert course, he remarked, "Is this what it means to have a partner whose hearts are in sync?"
 "Once a wine is bottled, there's not much the winemaker can do.
-It's all about how the chefs utilize it"—Saito's words seemed to be answered by the eight courses created for this evening.
+It's all about how the chefs utilize it," Saito said.
+In response to his words, the eight dishes of the evening were created.

-A Surprise That Became a Living Testament to the Winery's Legacy
+A Surprise That Embodies the Winery's Legacy of Succession

 Midway through the dinner, a quiet surprise unfolded.
 A bottle not listed on the menu was gently brought to the table.

-"This is that wine you saw on NHK's 'Professional: Shigoto no Ryugi' (Professional: Ways of Working)."
+"This is the wine you saw on NHK's 'Professional: Shigoto no Ryugi' (Professional: Ways of Working)!"

-Saito said this referring to Kisvin Zinfandel Rosé 2020.
-It was a wine born from the last harvest of a year when the difficult decision was made to prune the Zinfandel vines due to heavy rains.
-Rei Kawakami, then in his third year with the company at the age of 23, was solely responsible for its vinification.
+Saito said, referring to Kisvin Zinfandel Rosé 2020.
+It was a wine born from the last harvest of a year marked by a difficult, rainy vintage, where the decision was made to prune the Zinfandel vines.
+Rei Kawakami, then in his third year at the company and 23 years old, was solely responsible for its winemaking.

 "I climbed onto the tank every day to check on the fermentation, tasted it daily...
-I have only happy memories," said Kawakami.
+I have only happy memories," Kawakami shared.
 One of the participants, taking a sip, murmured:

 "This is the most delicious Zinfandel I've ever had in my life."